norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 "_Playgrounds_," on the other hand, most often live up to their namesake: Data Scientists haphazardly adjusting model parameters, test-driving whatever novel methodologies are in vogue at the moment, and traversing down rabbit holes totally unrelated to the initial objective.

 Experiments report metrics - how many test cases remain, how the scores are trending, and if the hypothesis under test is a statistical improvement.
 Playgrounds generate updates like "I am still working on X" and "Y seems a little better now."

-A critical difference between Experimentation and Software Engineering is that
+A critical difference between _Experimentation_ and _Software Engineering_ is that success is the immediate goal of S

 ### Treat Ground Truth Like an Evil Genie